At OSF HealthCare, we believe vaccinations against COVID-19 are an important tool to help end the pandemic.

 What do we know about COVID-19 vaccines?

 The Food & Drug Administration (FDA) on December 11, 2020, granted Pfizer-BioNTech emergency use authorization (EUA) for its COVID-19 vaccine to be used in people age 16 and older.
+On May 10, 2021, the FDA amended its original EUA for Pfizer to allow for the vaccine to be administered to people over the age of 12.

 The FDA on December 18, 2020, granted EUA to Moderna for its COVID-19 vaccine to be used in people age 18 and older.